 By the mid-1990s, the Labrador Inuit Association was, on the surface at least, a more cohesive entity than it had been in the 1970s.
-Internal disputes between various factions were not publicly discussed as they had been by researchers in the 1970s, and although hints of power struggles that used the Inuit/Kablunángajuit distinctions could still be seen (cf. Andersen 1998), the organization presented itself as the staunch defender of Labrador Inuit rights and of the ramifications of Inuit cultural difference.
+Internal disputes between various factions were not publicly discussed as they had been by researchers in the 1970s, and although hints of power struggles that used the Inuit/Kablunångajuit distinctions could still be seen (cf. Andersen 1998), the organization presented itself as the staunch defender of Labrador Inuit rights and of the ramifications of Inuit cultural difference.
 On the mining front it was especially resolute, issuing a number of statements about Inuit rights and the impact of mining exploration in the region.
 One pamphlet published in 1996, entitled Mineral Development in Northern Labrador, articulates the organization's position:

-"Prior to contact with Europeans we were self-governing and lived in small semi-nomatic groups.
+"Prior to contact with Europeans we were self-governing and lived in small semi-nomadic groups.
 We depended upon hunting and fishing for our survival.
-Our society was governed by our customs and traditions.
-Customary law established the means by which we conducted our daily lives especially our hunting, fishing, trapping and gather practices.
-Our world then had a rich spiritual life centred around human-like and animal spirits and a variety of tatboos.
+Our society was established the means by which we conducted our daily lives especially our hunting, fishing, targying and gathering practices.
+Our world then had a rich spiritual life centred around human-like and animal spirits and a variety of tubos.
 This relationship with the spirits and the animal world formed the nucleus of a rich mythology that survives in our culture today.
 It continues to define who we are and to explain the relationship we have with our natural environment and our respect for wildlife.

-Some themes of our history are being repeated today in the midst of a mineral claim staking rush that has, in two years, brought more foreigners to the Labrador Inuit homeland than during the first two hundred years of the Moravian Mission in Labrador.
+Some themes of our history are being repeated today in the mids of a mineral claim staking rush that has, in two years, brought more foreigners to the Labrador Inuit homeland Mission in Labrador.
 As modern day Inuit, we continue to strive according to values that spring from our traditions and history.
 Many of us continue to live close to the land and it is this relationship, expressed in Inukitut, that is fundamental to being Inuit.
-Today, as in the past, we live in a world where resource industries, governments and other interest groups work to have their beliefs become our rules, their values our way of life and our resources their wealth, but unfilke the past, we may not be able to adopt what we find good and reject what is a threat because now it is our land that is being devoured.
+Today, as in the past, we live in a world where resource industries, governments and other their values our way of life and our resources their wealth.
+But unlike the past, we may not be able to adopt what we find due to a long day and the stress now it is our land that is being devoured.

-We are Inuit of Labrador.
+We are Inuit af/Labrador.
 We are sustained by the birds, animals and fish of the land and sea, and by a set of values and beliefs that have defined our relationship to the land, sea and their resources.
-The land, sea, ice and all of the wildlife are cornerstones of our culture and a reason we remain in our homeland" (original emphasis; LIA 1996).

-to continue and enjoyment of their way of life and of the preservation of a clean and healthy environment" (Whiffen 1997; Lowe 1998).
+The land, sea, ice and all of the wildlife are cornerstones of our culture and a reason we remain in our homeland" (original emphasis, LIA 1996). to continue and enjoyment of their way of life and of the preservation of a clean and healthy environment" (Whiffen 1997; Lowe 1998).
 The ruling relies on the discourse of environmentalism as justification, and avoids the question of Aboriginal rights by classifying the Inuit as "permanent residents" and by focusing on the continuation of their "way of life."